-The Central Arnhem Road project which forms part of the Community, Beef and Mining Roads Improvement Package provided construction of a section of road realignment, strengthen and widen pavement at approaches to new submersible single lane bridges and associated floodways at the Mainoru River Crossings, Goyder River and Badalngarrmirri (Donydji) River Crossings.
+The Central Arnhem Road project which formed part of the Community, Beef and Mining Roads Improvement Package provided construction of a section of road realignment, strengthened and widened pavement at approaches to new submersible single lane bridges and associated floodways at the Mainoru River Crossings, Goyder River and Badalngarrmirri (Donydji) River Crossings.

 The benefits from this project include: